 As soon as you exit the Port, turn left and you will find the bus station (it’s called Port Souda).
 You can get your ticket from the machine located in the station, or directly from the driver.

 Once we got to Chania we headed to KTEL Chania-Rethimno S.A Public Bus Service central bus station where we bought tickets for the bus to Palaiochora.
-Check here the schedule of KTEL’s buses.
+You can also do this online here.

 I usually enjoy taking an evening walk after a day at the beach, so I really liked the fact that there was an old Venetian fortress (more like its ruins) to which you could climb for a beautiful panorama of both the town and the sea.